Resume Summary Examples: Craft a Powerful First Impression

 This resume summary is effective in communicating the candidate’s expertise.
 It shows their qualifications and familiarity with relevant tools.
 It’s also written in a clear, easy-to-read way.
 Here are the reasons why it works:

 • The summary starts with Certified Public Accountant (CPA).
 It immediately establishes credibility.
-If someone is looking for a CPA, they want to hire someone who already owns a certificate.
-That’s more effective than training an underqualified candidate and getting them certified.
-With this resume summary approach, the employer is sure that this applicant is ready to start working immediately.
+With this approach, the employer is sure that this applicant is ready to start working immediately.

 • They also mention relevant experience: 7 years of experience overseeing FTSE 100 business finances.
 This phrase shows that the candidate has worked with large companies.
 Clearly, they have the skills to handle complex financial portfolios.

 • The summary highlights skills that are specifically required for the position: streamlining financial reporting, tax preparation, and audit management.
-When you write your resume summary, this is a nice example to follow.
-Show skills that are critical for efficiency, accuracy, and regulatory compliance.
+When you write your resume summary, show skills that are critical for efficiency, accuracy, and regulatory compliance.

 • Commitment to standards is always important.
 It’s what the phrase adhering to regulatory standards shows.
 The technical skills are covered, but the candidate also values accuracy and legality, which are important for protecting the organization.